 The Official Version

-Alexandra Schueler (or Ali, for short!) is a writer, spoken word poetess, storyteller, world traveler and proud feminist.
+Alexandra Schueler (or Ali, for short) is a writer, spoken word poetess, storyteller & world traveler.

 Spoken Word Poetess

 Pleasure Medicine Purveyor